-- Doxxing is the act of sharing someone’s personal information online without their consent.
+- Doxxing: sharing someone’s personal information online without their consent.

-- Hate speech is abusive or threatening speech or writing on the basis of race, religion, or sexual orientation.
+- Hate speech: abusive or threatening speech or writing on the basis of race, religion, or sexual orientation.

-- Accounts Suspension relates to accounts being wrongfully blocked/suspended/deleted on social media platforms.
+- Accounts Suspension related to accounts being wrongfully blocked/suspended/deleted on social media platforms.

-- Sextortion is the practice of extorting money or sexual favours from someone by threatening to reveal evidence of their sexual activity or online content.
+- Sextortion: the practice of extorting money or sexual favors from someone by threatening to reveal evidence of their sexual activity or online content.

 - Device suspicious behavior